scipion-em/docs/docs/user/denoising_mbSegmentation_pysegDirPicking/tomosegmemTV-pySeg-workflow.rst

    :alt: Graphs protocol

 Results can be displayed by clicking on button "Analyze Results".
-That action will allow us to select which vesicle is desired to be represented with 3D viewer from plugin scipion-em-tomo3d setting the coloring option "Color Graph By", located on the top left corner, to value "mb_eu_dst", which colors the graphs considering the euclidean distance to the membrane.
+That action will allow us to select which vesicle is desired to be represented with 3D viewer from plugin scipion-em-tomoviz setting the coloring option "Color Graph By", located on the top left corner, to value "mb_eu_dst", which colors the graphs considering the euclidean distance to the membrane.
 Results should look like shown in the figure below.
 Observe that the numbers correspond to the `target vesicles`_ which is being used in this tutorial from the